 It’s also good to remember that everyone processes information differently.
 Some people might be more inclined to process it through text, but many people prefer to get information in a non-textual way!

 Be sure to include visual aids in your blog post.
+Example videos are a great way to do that!

-7. Don’t forget about linking
+7. Why you shouldn’t forget about linking

 Linking is an important part of your overall blog post structure.
 By linking other blog posts or relevant pages of your website to your article, you’re offering added value to your readers.